Valtari: Background

 In the fall of 2008, after the release of their fifth studio album Með suð í eyrum við spilum endalaust, the band embarked on a world tour supporting their newly released album.
 The band played as a four-piece without Amiina and the brass band, the first time the band had played as a four-piece in seven years.
 The tour started on 17 September 2008 in the United States, at the United Palace Theater in New York City, and finished with a concert in Reykjavík at Laugardalshöll on 23 November 2008.
 The majority of the tour was European with the exception of concerts in the United States, Australia, Canada and Japan.
-The band then went on a break, with their manager saying it they were on an indefinite hiatus, although Jónsi commented saying "We'd been touring for so many years and we'd gotten tired so we took a break and the guys had babies."
+The band then went on a break, with their manager saying they were on an indefinite hiatus, although Jónsi commented, "We'd been touring for so many years and we'd gotten tired so we took a break and the guys had babies."
 Jónsi released an album titled Riceboy Sleeps in 2009 with his partner Alex Somers, and then released a solo album titled Go the next year.

 In August 2011, they announced the release of their new live double album Inni to be released on 7 November 2011.
 The recording is of the last show before they announced their "indefinite hiatus" at the end of 2008.
 It was recorded over two nights at London's Alexandra Palace.
 It was to be released as a DVD, on CD and vinyl.
 The film debuted at the Venice Film Festival on 3 September 2011.
 The album was then released on 7 November to critical acclaim.
 Commercially, it reached number 45 on the UK Albums Chart and number 73 on the Billboard 200.